Djphoenix719/FVTT-PF2EToolbox/README.md

 ### NPC Scaler
 Right clicking an NPC in the sidebar shows a new "Scale to Level" option.
 You can quickly scale any NPC to any level, up or down.

-It's pretty darn accurate, as PF2E has pretty tight math.
-However, you should validate the NPC yourself.
-Sometimes however creatures deviate from the guidelines presented in the GMG.
-In these cases it attempts to make a best-guess while keeping the spirit of the monster in tact.
+It's pretty darn accurate, as PF2E has pretty tight math - however, you should validate the NPC yourself.
+Sometimes creatures deviate from the guidelines presented in the GMG, in these cases it attempts to make a best-guess while keeping the spirit of the monster intact.
 For example, a creature that is below the specified HP guidelines will still be below the specified HP guidelines at the new level by the same percentage amount.

 It does the following
 - AC, Saving Throws, HP